mikorizal/website/README.md

 website
 =======

-This is an old version - do not use.
+This is the current version of the mikorizal website.